NeilInn/homelight-revops-mvp/README.md

 > Built in 3 hours | Production-ready MVP

-A full-stack revenue operations dashboard that identifies at-risk referral commissions, prioritizes collection efforts by agent/partner, and automates follow-up emails with Gmail integration.
+An end-to-end revenue operations dashboard that identifies at-risk referral commissions, prioritizes collection efforts by agent/partner, and automates follow-up emails with Gmail integration.

 **🎯 Problem Solved:** Revenue teams struggle to track hundreds of referral commissions, identify payment risks early, and follow up consistently.
 This dashboard makes it instant.